 - Benefit overpayments.
 For example, if you received unemployment benefits, but were sent too much money, you may be required to repay the excess.
 However, if you’re unable to pay, it becomes a debt that can’t be discharged.

 - Debts related to “willful and malicious injuries to person or property.”
-If a court has ordered you to pay damages for intentional injury to a person or their property – including damages incurred while driving under the influence – filing bankruptcy will not clear or reduce this debt.
-However, if you file Chapter 13, you may be able to restructure this debt, but you still won’t be able to eliminate it.
+If a court has ordered you to pay damages for intentional injury to a person or their property — including damages incurred while driving under the influence — filing bankruptcy will not clear or reduce this debt.
+You may be able to restructure this debt in a Chapter 13 filing, but you still won’t be able to eliminate it.

 - Alimony, spousal support, or child support debts.
 These debts cannot be included in a Chapter 7 bankruptcy at all.
 However, they can be included in a Chapter 13 bankruptcy, as long as they become part of the payment plan with a provision that overdue payments will be satisfied in full and current payments will be continued.

 - Taxes you owe to a local, state, or federal government.
-Current tax liability, past tax debts from previous years, and any fees or penalties, plus other kinds of tax, such as payroll taxes, are considered priority debt and most cannot be forgiven in a bankruptcy.
+Current tax liability, past tax debts from previous years, and any fees or penalties, plus other kinds of tax, such as payroll taxes, are considered priority debt.
+Most cannot be forgiven in a bankruptcy.
 If you are unable to pay a current or recent tax bill, deal with the IRS separately, outside of bankruptcy court, since they do offer hardship plans and even forgive debts in extreme circumstances.
-That said, years-old income tax debt may sometimes be forgiven via a bankruptcy.
-This is discussed further below.
+In some cases, years-old income tax debt can be forgiven in bankruptcy.
+We’ll discuss that option below.